 Finally, procmail expects the messages it receives to be in mbox format.
 Normal qmail program deliveries include only the actual mail message, not including a "From" line.
 The preline command can be used to format the message as procmail expects.
+The wrapper linked above includes preline.

 For example, let's say user "dave" wants his mail to be processed by procmail.
-His system administrator has built procmail to deliver to \$HOME by default, and has provided an exit code wrapper, called /usr/local/bin/qmail-procmail.
+His system administrator has built procmail to deliver to \$HOME by default, and has provided the exit code wrapper linked above, called /usr/local/bin/qmail-procmail.
 His .qmail file should look like:

-|/var/qmail/bin/preline /usr/local/bin/qmail-procmail dave
+|/usr/local/bin/qmail-procmail dave